Logan Kensing: Bridgeport Bluefish

 On April 2, 2011, Kensing signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball.
 He appeared in 9 games for Bridgeport, recording a 1.59 ERA with 16 strikeouts across 11 1/3 innings of relief.

 New York Yankees

 On June 29, 2011, Kensing signed a minor league contract with the New York Yankees.
 He became a free agent following the season on November 2.

 Pittsburgh Pirates

 On January 4, 2012, Kensing signed a minor league contract with the Pittsburgh Pirates.
 He became a free agent following the season on November 2.

 Colorado Rockies

 On December 11, 2012, Kensing signed a minor league contract with the Colorado Rockies.
-Kensing was called up by the Colorado Rockies from the Triple-A Colorado Springs Sky Sox on June 16, 2013, and made his Rockies debut on June 19 against the Toronto Blue Jays.
+Kensing was called up by the Rockies from the Triple-A Colorado Springs Sky Sox on June 16, 2013, and made his Rockies debut on June 19 against the Toronto Blue Jays.
 He was designated for assignment on June 21, 2013, he cleared waivers and was sent outright to Triple-A Colorado Springs Sky Sox on June 24.
 He became a free agent on October 1.